rhoyyyalvinnn/Character-Forge/README.md

     </p>
     <h2>✨ Why Choose Character Forge?</h2>
     <ul>
-        <li><span class="highlight">Comprehensive Customization</span>: Build your character from the ground up with a vast selection of races, classes, and stats.</li>
+        <li>Comprehensive Customization</span>: Build your character from the ground up with a vast selection of races, classes, and stats.</li>
-        <li><span class="highlight">Rich Arsenal</span>: Arm your character with a diverse array of weapons, spells, and equipment tailored to your adventure.</li>
+        <li>Rich Arsenal</span>: Arm your character with a diverse array of weapons, spells, and equipment tailored to your adventure.</li>
-        <li><span class="highlight">Save and Share</span>: Keep your characters organized, update them as they grow, and download beautifully crafted, ready-to-print character sheets.</li>
+        <li>Save and Share</span>: Keep your characters organized, update them as they grow, and download beautifully crafted, ready-to-print character sheets.</li>
-        <li><span class="highlight">User-Friendly Design</span>: Perfect for both beginners and experienced players, Character Forge provides a seamless experience.</li>
+        <li>User-Friendly Design</span>: Perfect for both beginners and experienced players, Character Forge provides a seamless experience.</li>
+      <li>>Downloadable Sheets</span>: Generate and download professional-grade character sheets in PDF format, ready for printing or sharing.</li>
     </ul>
     <h2>📜 Features</h2>
     <ul>